exequtic/apdatifier/README.md

 >[!IMPORTANT]
 >If you had the previous version installed, you may need to log out or restart plasmashell after installation for the new features to work properly.
 >```bash
->killall plasmashell && kstart plasmashell
+>kquitapp6 plasmashell && kstart plasmashell
 >```

 ### Uninstall